 Welcome back to Exploring FPGA Graphics.
-In the previous part, we recreated Pong.
-In this part, we learn how to create colourful animated graphics with hardware sprites.
-Hardware sprites maintain much of the simplicity of our Pong design while offering much greater creative freedom.
-In the next part, we’ll create a demo that gives a taste of what’s possible with sprites.
-This post was last updated in February 2022.
+In the previous part, we updated our display signals and learnt about colour palettes.
+This part shows you how to create fast, colourful graphics with minimal logic.
+Hardware sprites maintain much of the simplicity of our Pong design while offering greater creative freedom.

 Series Outline